Ashwani-kumar11/Customer-ticket-classification/readme.md

- Task 2 – Entity Extraction from Support Tickets Extracts products, dates, and complaint keywords/phrases from customer support tickets using predefined lists and NLP for issue analysis.
+Entity Extraction from Support Tickets
+Extracts products, dates, and complaint keywords/phrases from customer support tickets using predefined lists and NLP for issue analysis.

  Objective